Newhouse School of Public Communications: Construction of the Newhouse Complex

 Newhouse 1, Designed by I. M. Pei.

 Newhouse 2 Building & Dick Clark Studios at the Waverly Ave entrance.

 Newhouse 3, built in 2007, features the First Amendment etched in six-foot-high letters on its curving glass windows.

-In 1964, supported by a $15 million gift from Samuel Irving "S. I." Newhouse Jr., the Newhouse Communications Complex was officially inaugurated in Newhouse 1, an award-winning building designed by architect I. M. Pei, which housed the School of Journalism.
+In 1964, supported by a $15 million gift from Samuel Irving Newhouse Sr., the Newhouse Communications Complex was officially inaugurated in Newhouse 1, an award-winning building designed by architect I. M. Pei, which housed the School of Journalism.
 The building was dedicated by President Lyndon B. Johnson, who delivered his famous "Gulf of Tonkin Speech" on the Newhouse Plaza.

 In 1971, the School of Journalism merged with the Department of Television-Radio and was renamed the S. I. Newhouse School of Public Communications.
 A second building, Newhouse 2, was dedicated in 1974 with a keynote address by William S. Paley, chairman of the board of CBS.
 It cost $7.2 million to build.

 In 2003, the Newhouse School received a $15 million gift from the S. I. Newhouse Foundation and the Newhouse family to fund the construction of the third building in the Newhouse Communications Complex.
 The $31.6 million 74000 sqft modern structure, designed by the former Polshek Partnership, features the First Amendment etched in six-foot-high letters on its curving glass windows.
 Newhouse 3 was dedicated on September 19, 2007, with a keynote address from the Chief Justice of the United States John Roberts.

 In September 2014, the school completed an $18 million renovation of the Newhouse 2 building, creating the Newhouse Studio and Innovation Center, which features Dick Clark Studios, the Alan Gerry Center for Media Innovation and the Diane and Bob Miron Digital News Center.
 Oprah Winfrey attended and spoke at the dedication ceremony.

 In January 2020, Donald E. Newhouse donated $75 million to the School through the Newhouse Foundation.